talkable/talkable-docs/source/api_v2/offers.rst

                      Talkable dashboard after you log in and create a site. short_url_code    Offer short code obtained with
                      :ref:`origin creation <api_v2/origins>`.
+   interpolations    Optional: set to `true` to include offer interpolation
+                     variables in response
    ================= ========================================================

 Example